 The evening does leave us wondering though: what happens if God answers our prayers for the two types of growth?
 We believe he is.
 We have a brilliant problem on our doorstep: a growing youth group means we need to grow our investment in leaders and young people.
 Dan has been a great leader and we will be sad to see him leave us, but in the midst of the sadness comes a great opportunity.
 Will we as a church family, who are so blessed, be a blessing to the next generation?
 Can we, together, build Jesus’s disciples today and watch them blessing the church of tomorrow?
 Will we stand with them in glory, burning with joy as the King of Kings greets us?
 Will we enable another generation to fish for people?

 - The young people within ABC to become fully committed followers of Jesus, and for many more to come to know him.

-- Dan and Aaron and their team of volunteer leaders, as they develop the Rooted group to be more missional.
+- and their team of volunteer leaders, as they develop the Rooted group to be more missional.

 - The youth strategy group as they explore the best way of increasing youth worker staffing to the equivalent of a full-time post after Dan leaves this summer.

 “Above Bar Church is a beacon of gospel light in the heart of Southampton.
 Upgrading its facilities and widening its ministries will be a tremendous help in the task of spreading the good news of our Lord Jesus Christ.”

 John Samuel, Senior Minister of Duke Street Church, Richmond